Androidsignal/flutter_macos_permissions/README.md

 ---

 ## ✨ Features
-✅ Request Camera permission
+🎥 Request Camera permission

-✅ Request Microphone permission
+🎤 Request Microphone permission

-✅ Request Notification permission
+🔔 Request Notification permission

-✅ Simple MethodChannel integration
+🔎 Check current permission status

-✅ Works with Flutter macOS desktop apps
+📝 Works with Flutter macOS desktop apps

 ---
 ## How to use it ?